lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     The *thermo_style custom* requires LAMMPS to print the system temperature (*temp*), potential energy (*pe*), kinetic energy (*ke*), total energy (*etotal*),
     and pressure (*press*).
-Finally, the *minimize* line asks LAMMPS to perform an energy minimization of the system.
+Finally, the *minimize* command instructs LAMMPS to perform an energy minimization of the system.

 .. admonition:: About energy minimization
     :class: info